Postal 2: Development

-The game was developed by 9 people.
+Vince Desi led the development of the game, which started in Summer of 2001.
+Nine people were employed full-time to work on the game.

 Release

 Postal 2 was the first release by Whiptail Interactive, a publisher based in West Chester, Pennsylvania.
 The game was released to manufacturing in early April 2003 and shipped later that month in North America and Europe.